webplatform/docs/guides/html_text/index.md

 === Emphasis ===

 HTML contains four elements for indicating emphasis of some kind, such as important text like warnings, or subtle differences in meaning.
-For visual browsers this normally means applying a different colour, font or making the text bolder or italicised.
+For visual browsers this normally means applying a different color, font or making the text bolder or italicised.
 For users of screen readers this can result in a different voice or other auditory effect.

 ==== &lt;em&gt; ====